deloachtech/backstack-demo/README.md

 ## Live version

-A live version of this repository is available at [https://demo.backstack.com/](https://demo.backstack.com).
+A live version of the repository is available at [https://demo.backstack.com/](https://demo.backstack.com).
 Log in using `demo` as the username and password.

 ## Docs

-Project documentation can be found at [backstack.com/demo](https://backstack.com/demo).
+Project documentation can be found at [backstack.com/demo](https://backstack.com/docs/demo).

 ## API Access

-The project accesses the `api.backstack.com` endpoints using `demo` as the Backstack application key.
+The project accesses the `api.backstack.com` endpoints using `demo` as the application key.
 The demo is interactive, allowing you to submit changes and observe the effects on the associated pages.
 It resets to the default state with each new login.

 Log in with `demo` as the username and password.